patsoong/CS506FinalProject/README.md

 ---

+# How to run the Makefile

+## 1. Create Virtual Environment + Install Dependencies

+This command creates a fresh virtual environment (venv/) and installs everything in requirements.txt:

+make install

+## 2. Open the Main Notebook (All Models + Visualizations)

+To launch the full project notebook:

+make

+## 3. Open Only the Neural Network Notebook

+If someone wants to run only the softmax neural network:

+make nn

+---

 ## Data Visualization

 For the exploratory analysis portion of this project, we focused on identifying patterns that distinguish championship-winning NBA teams from non-champions and understanding how league competitiveness has evolved over time.